mapeveri/django-musette/README.rst

 19. Validation of forms in real time with AngularJs.
 20. Support to Markdown.
 21. API REST with django-rest-framework.
+22. Support Python 3.

-Note: Not support login, logout and nothing refered to authentication.
+Note 1: Not support login, logout and nothing refered to authentication.
 Use authentication django admin.
+Note 2: When a new record is added to the user model automatically added to your model profile.

 Installing
 ----------